 It seems like the most common advice is to do something else, “write in your free time”.
 I originally decided that if I made it to college, I’d major in Creative Writing.
 I thought that would help me become a better writer, but I’m worried now that it would be a waste of time.

-How to Become a Novelist: Read and Write (And Read and Write Some More)
+How to Build A Writing Career: Read and Write (And Read and Write Some More)

 There isn’t a single writer in the world who hasn’t doubted whether a writing career is the path for them.
 These questions are definitely normal.
 The first thing I have to say is that you’ve got plenty of time on your hands to pursue how to become a novelist.
 A lot of writers discover their passion for it early.
 This is the part you might not want to hear, though: a lot of writers start early but then spend years and years and years honing their skills.
 To answer your question, yes, practice and reading like a writer are the best ways to improve as a writer.
 That’s not just for some people, that’s for everybody.
 The more you write, the better you get, and the more you read, the more you absorb for your own craft.